supabase/realtime/README.md

 ## Credits

-- [https://github.com/cainophile/cainophile](https://github.com/cainophile/cainophile) - A lot of this implementation leveraged the work already done on Canophile.
+- [https://github.com/cainophile/cainophile](https://github.com/cainophile/cainophile) - A lot of this implementation leveraged the work already done on Cainophile.